VazkiiMods/Musketeer/ship/SERVER_README.txt

 ===================================================
 Updating the Server
-	- Download the latest Bliss Server Pack from CurseForge
+	- Download the latest Musketeer Server Pack from CurseForge

 	- Stop your server AND BACK UP YOUR INSTANCE(!!!)